contain multitudes • by Padma Dorje • established in 2003

 But Mahayana’s deal goes much further than that, mr. Žižek.
 Mahayana in it is root is quite different from the romantism with which westerners first analysed it.

-In the same way you “evil” can be a “glory of sacred horror”, nirvana is not univocal in all Buddhist traditions.
-Some schools would say nirvana is a goal for inferior schools, others would say that samsara (the seemingly endless cycle of suffering all beings find themselves) and nirvana aren’t essentially different.
-Even Wikipedia has separate articles on nirvana and enlightenment.
-The nirvana Žižek is able to fathom, it’s easy to guess, is more like conceptual heroin: it is of the same nature of the epiphanies he delights in creating and absorbing, maybe just a little bigger (he actually wonders if he hasn’t reached nirvana himself, maybe at some point during some of his lectures).
+The nirvana Žižek is able to fathom, it’s easy to guess, is more akin to what we could call “conceptual heroin”: it is of the same nature of the epiphanies he delights in creating and absorbing, maybe just a little bigger (he actually wonders if he hasn’t reached nirvana himself, maybe at some point during some of his lectures).
 For him there’s no concept of mahayanist bodhi, which is considered superior to nirvana to the point that boddhisatvas should feel nauseated even to ponder much over such a lowly state.

 His, to say the least, might be a very popular and common stereotyping of nirvana.
 There isn’t a careful examination of, for example, all the plethora of things described in Buddhist texts that people commonly confuse with the nomenclature “nirvana”.
 Nirvana’s explanation is often a via negativa, that is, it is mostly explained through what it isn’t.
 And it is not the achievement of some kind of intellectual clarity or diluted orgasm, a big chocolate or eureka moment, as sometimes we are led to think—even considering, also perhaps because of European romantic ideology, this has become the common use of the terminology outside strict Buddhism with its due measures of quality control.
 So Žižek might have a little leverage to argue around this, but on the other hand, it is clear that he himself doesn’t even start to have the least Buddhist scriptural and praxis based understanding of the concept in any longitude—so it gets, again, deceitful in many ways.